DisFeed/DisFeed/README.md

-Facinated in startup culture, and the tech market.
+Intrested in startup culture, and the tech market.